Thesis Format Self Checklist

 - The word “Appendix” may or may not be all capitals, but is consistent with the capitalization style in chapter headings

 - Section is titled VITA

-- Vita is included in PhD thesis (optional for MS thesis)
+- Vita is included in PhD dissertation (optional for MS thesis)

 List of Publications (optional)